glycerine/rpc25519/README.md

 with modern, strong cryptography.
 Other RPC systems were too sprawling, had bugs their devs would not address, or could not be properly or easily secured.
 To that end, `rpc25519` only uses ed25519 Edwards curve based public-key cryptography.
-Moroever it supports QUIC as a transport, which is very fast even though it is always encrypted, due to its 0-RTT implementation and the mature [quic-go](https://github.com/quic-go/quic-go)
+Morever it supports QUIC as a transport, which is very fast even though it is always encrypted, due to its 0-RTT implementation and the mature [quic-go](https://github.com/quic-go/quic-go)